 What is my charity portfolio?
 How does it work?

 The charity portfolio consists of charities you discovered on Zakatify and bookmarked for automatic monthly donations.
-On the 1st of each month, an amount is withdrawn from your account and donated to PayPal Giving Fund, which will grant the funds equally to each of the charities in your portfolio based on this formula:
+On or around the 15th of each month, an amount is withdrawn from your account and donated to PayPal Giving Fund, which will grant the funds equally to each of the charities in your portfolio based on this formula:

 Amount withdrawn = Annual zakat goal at time of withdrawal / Months remaining in calendar year

 You can change the charities for your automatic monthly donation at any time.
-Changes made before the 1st of the next month will be reflected in the donation disbursement for that month.
-Because the automatic donations are processed on the 1st, any changes made after this date will reflected in the subsequent month.
+Changes made before the 15th of the next month will be reflected in the donation disbursement for that month.
+Because the automatic donations are processed on or around the 15th, any changes made after this date will be reflected in the subsequent month.

 Can I change my annual zakat goal?